This is a detailed part of the 20 | Muromachi Period History. Please read chapter 20 before reading this section.

 The circle indicate the time we are discussing in this chapter

 Ashikaga Yoshimitsu (足利義満)

 The best time during the Muromachi period was when Shogun Ashikaga Yoshimitsu (足利義満, Grandson of Ashikaga Takauji) was in power.
-Shogun Ashikaga Yoshimitsu moved the Bakufu to the place called Muromachi (室町), therefore called the Muromachi period.
-By the Shogun Yoshimitsu’s time, the majority of the South Dynasty samurai went under the North Dynasty.
+He moved the Bakufu to Muromachi (室町) in Kyoto, therefore, it is called the Muromachi period.
+By the time, most of the South Dynasty samurais went under the North Dynasty.
 The South Dynasty accepted the Shogun Yoshimitsu’s offer to end the fight against the North Dynasty.
-This acceptance established the power of Muromachi Bakufu by the Ashikaga family.
+This acceptance established the power of the the Ashikaga family in the Muromachi Bakufu .